 When I think about old school Latin artists, like the late Celia Cruz,the late Tito Puente, Willie Colon, Johnny Pacheco, or even younger artists, such as La India and perhaps Gloria Estefan.
 They all posses a certain special magic in their music that very few artists have today (not even J Lo, sorry to say).
 There’s a huge difference between being a performer, and being a musician.
 I’m not sure if I have any words to explain it.
 Then again, I’m sure the love of music is hard to explain because it’s very much part of emotion; and if you can’t connect on an emotional level (musically), I don’t believe we can truly explain it.
 It’s one of those things you have to see them perform, see their interaction with the audience, the expressions on their faces as the feel the music, etc.

 I think Marc Anthony is one of those important, and still relevant musicians that posses that magic.
 If I had to pic one important quality about these people, I think it would be their ability to attract music lovers of all generations.
 And I think very few musicians accomplish this, because of not only the lack of culture, but today everything is done via keyboard!
 Marc Anthony has such an incredible voice, a distinctive voice, a voice with lots of vocal range.
-Marc could probably sing a whole album, with no band, and it would be a mega hit.
+Marc could probably sing a whole album A cappella, with no band, and it would be a mega hit.

 Ok, I’ve Babbled Enough LOL!